Helping patients adopt low carb

 With experience, you will soon feel very comfortable discussing low-carb diets with any patient with diabetes, obesity, or metabolic syndrome.

-For other health concerns, it can feel more risky and unconventional to engage with patients in this manner.
-However, the more you see your own patients thrive on it, the more comfortable you will be suggesting it to others.
+For other health concerns, it can feel riskier and unconventional to engage with patients in this manner.
+However, the more you see patients thrive with this approach, the more comfortable you will become using it.

 For a patient with acne, migraines, joint pain, fibromyalgia, chronic fatigue, and other conditions where anecdotal evidence but no controlled trials support the use of low-carb nutrition, consider addressing it this way: “This approach may help and likely won’t hurt.
 Would you like to try it and together we will see what happens?”
 At a minimum, patients may end up replacing highly processed, refined carbohydrates with more wholesome options.
 Better health may result, even if this approach does not completely resolve all their symptoms.